RFTA Frequently Asked Questions

 Buses stop at designated stops only.
 Check the RFTA system map for all bus stops.

 How many passengers can each bus carry at one time?

 The fixed route buses can carry 29-45 passengers depending on the model.
-Additional passengers can be carried if they stand.

 Does RFTA charter busses for groups or special events?